jameshume/jehtech/src/html/ble.md

 > ...
 > An ATT bearer is a channel used to send Attribute protocol PDUs.
 Each ATT
 > bearer uses an L2CAP channel.
 A device may have any number of ATT bearers to a peer device.
+> -- BLE Specification
+<p></p>

+> The Attribute protocol (ATT) layer, and the Generic Attribute Profile (GATT) layer right
+> above it, define how data is represented and exchanged between Bluetooth LE devices.
+The
+> ATT and GATT layers are concerned with the phase after a connection has been established,
+> as opposed to the GAP layer which takes care of the advertisement process which occurs before
+> a connection is established.
+> -- Nordic Semiconductor Academy
+<p></p>

 * Server is the device that is exposing the data and the client is the device consuming it.
 * Attributes are arrays that can vary from 0 to 512 bytes.